Managing Configuration of a Distributed System with Apache ZooKeeper

 • Apache ZooKeeper (3.4.6) – A high-performance coordination service for distributed applications.

-• Scala (2.10.4) - A general purpose programming language, which smoothly integrates features of object-oriented and functional programming paradigms.
+• Scala (2.10.4) – A general-purpose programming language that smoothly integrates features of object-oriented and functional programming paradigms.

 • Spray (1.3.2) – An open-source toolkit for building REST/HTTP-based integration layers on top of Scala and Akka.